RepoDynamics/PyPackIT/docs/website/source/manual/install/common/index.md

 (install-anaconda)=
 ## Anaconda Token

+{{ ccc.name }} can also build a conda package and publish it to your Anaconda channel.
+To enable automatic publishing on Anaconda:

 1. [Create an account on Anaconda](https://anaconda.org/account/register)
    or [log in to your existing account](https://anaconda.org/account/login).
 2. In the [Settings](https://anaconda.org/aariam/settings/profile) page of your account,